IBM/node-odbc/README.md

 * **catalog**: The name of the catalog where the procedure exists, or null to use the default catalog
 * **schema**: The name of the schema where the procedure exists, or null to use a default schema
 * **name**: The name of the procedure in the database
-* **{OPTIONAL} parameters**: An array of parameters to pass to the procedure.
+* **parameters?**: An array of parameters to pass to the procedure.
 For input and input/output parameters, the JavaScript value passed in is expected to be of a type translatable to the SQL type the procedure expects.
 For output parameters, any JavaScript value can be passed in, and will be overwritten by the function.
 The number of parameters passed in must match the number of parameters expected by the procedure.
-* **{OPTIONAL} callback**: The function called when `.callProcedure` has finished execution.
+* **callback?**: The function called when `.callProcedure` has finished execution.
 If no callback function is given, `.callProcedure` will return a native JavaScript `Promise`.
 Callback signature is:
     * error: The error that occured in execution, or `null` if no error
     * result: The result object from execution